lfilho/cosco.vim/README.md

 ## Usage

 Cosco command won't override any mappings or commands you might already have.
 You have to add them yourself.
 (Good vim plugin writing practice!).
 Here you can find two examples on how to do this.
-Put them on your `.vimrc`
+Put them on your `.vimrc`.

 ### Using it via command